 A clear ‘snapshot’ of the condition of your potential purchase.
 It’s the most basic level of survey you can buy and is suitable for new-build homes and properties in good condition.

-An insurance policy designed to cover any loss or damage to your possessions such as furniture, tech and appliances.
-While it’s not essential, it is a good idea to purchase this cover.
+An insurance policy that covers any loss or damage to your possessions such as furniture, tech and appliances.
+Unlike building insurance which you must purchase as a condition of your mortgage, it’s worth buying contents insurance cover.

 A legal document detailing the agreement of terms between the seller and buyer.
 When a sale is agreed, a draft contract is sent to the buyer by the seller’s legal representative.
 At the exchange of contracts, both parties are bound to a date on which to complete the sale.